Vladimir-Zimin226/animal-shelter/README.md

 The shelter volunteers also asked the new owners to send a daily report on how the animal is adapting to the new environment.
 The customer also asked the bot to do this part of the work.

+## To start the project:
+1. Copy the project to your local server
+2. Working code in the Main branch
+3. Add to application.properties the path to the PostgresQL database, the user and password for connection, as well as the bot token of your Telegram bot
+4. Run the application

 ## Overview of how the application works

 https://youtu.be/wayd2NTiJS4